Paint Calculator (Wall Area, Coverage & Coats)

 Calculate paint required for walls instantly.

-Use this paint calculator to estimate paint quantity based on wall area, paint coverage, and number of coats.
-Ideal for interior and exterior painting projects with accurate wastage and cost estimation.
+Use this paint calculator to estimate paint quantity, primer, cans, and cost based on wall area, surface condition, coverage, and number of coats.

 Inputs